Where are you now working, and what is your job title? I’m an Experience Designer at Capital One.

+How did Designation help prepare you for your new role?
 Anyone can learn about the fundamentals of design in other settings.
 But at Designation we were given a chance to actually apply these principles in projects, which helped us learn to speak intelligently about design.
 Being here also provided me experience with working on a team and having critiques and design reviews, which are all important to have when you go into a design role.

+What was your favorite part of the Designation experience?
 I think my favorite part were the design critiques (formal or informal)— probably kind of a weird thing to like, but it’s true.
 I learn best by doing and then reviewing my work with others.
 I receive constructive feedback but it also forces me to learn how to back up my design decisions.
 I also loved hearing my peers’ presentations and learning from them.

+What advice would you give to someone who was trying to break into the industry?
 1. If you’re coming from another industry, you can always leverage your past experience and transitional skills if you practice articulating how they’re useful.
 Don’t think you have nothing to offer as a newbie.

-2. Your portfolio is important— it is what initiates those first conversations with hiring managers.
+Your portfolio is important— it is what initiates those first conversations with hiring managers.
 Don’t slack off on this and get it done.

 If you’re a woman and/or you’re family-oriented, don’t be afraid to go into tech!

-4. Adopt a growth mindset.
+Adopt a growth mindset.
 You can learn these skills (and anything you want) if you give it enough time and practice.

 Also, I’m happy to talk to anyone about my experiences in more detail if they have any more questions.
 Just reach out!